Bed Bug Prevention TipsPosted:Jun 3rd, 2019 1:13 am

 - Follow all bed bug preventive procedures recommended by your pest management professional.
 For more information on how to minimize risk of bringing bed bugs home while traveling, refer to the travel tips.

-- Jump to any conclusion before discussing with your pest.
+- Jump to any conclusion before discussing with your pest control professional.

 - Feel ashamed.
 Bed bugs have been around for hundreds of years and can infest anyone.